ArduPilot/ardupilot_wiki/dev/source/docs/building-mission-planner.rst

 After your VS installation is complete:
 =======================================

--   Navigate to "Tools" Menu -> "Get Tools and Features" -> (wait for page load) -> Workloads -> Summary ( right of screen) -> then tick the tickbox labeled ".NET desktop development" "ASP.NET and web development" "Universal Windows Platform developement" "Mobile development with .NET" ".NET Core cross-platofrm developement" ( leaving other tickboxes as-is) -> then click "Modify" button at bottom.  wait for download/install to complete.
+-   Navigate to "Tools" Menu -> "Get Tools and Features" -> (wait for page load) -> Workloads -> Summary ( right of screen) -> then tick the tickbox labeled ".NET desktop development" "ASP.NET and web development" "Universal Windows Platform development" "Mobile development with .NET" ".NET Core cross-platform development" ( leaving other tickboxes as-is) -> then click "Modify" button at bottom.  wait for download/install to complete.
 -  You might like to test your installation on a simple "Hello World" application, or the "SimpleExample" described below.
 -  TIP: By default it is installed here: "C:\\Program Files (x86)\\Microsoft Visual Studio\\2019\\Community\\"